Koji-desu/Koji-desu/README.md

 Facts about me:

-20years, 1,78m, I study every day with the dream of joining the field this year.
-I'm planning to go back to university this year yet...
+20years, I study every day with the dream of joining the field this year.